joe-antognini/joe-antognini.github.io/_posts/2020-02-10-pneumothorax.md

 impinge upon the heart or aorta and lead to cardiac arrest.
 So if you have trouble breathing, really, *get treated right away!*

-Fortunately the immediate treatment for a pneumothorax is simple --- a nurse will insert a tube into your chest, attach it to a suction pump, and pump the air out of your chest cavity.
+Fortunately the immediate treatment for a pneumothorax is simple --- a doctor or nurse will insert a tube into your chest, attach it to a suction pump, and pump the air out of your chest cavity.
 With the suction in your chest cavity, the pressure differential between the lung and the chest cavity is restored, your lung will expand when your diaphragm contracts, and you can breathe normally again.
 In many cases this is all that is required.
 If the suction is kept on